New Micro Linear Actuator With High Load CapacityMarch 23, 2020 by Robin Mitchell

 These linear actuators are designed for applications that need to replace pneumatic and hydraulic actuators.
 These are designed for easy installation, use less energy, are self-locking, and require no energy to maintain their position.
 They are automated and controlled using computer software.

 The linear actuators also integrated over-current protection, overload protection, over-voltage protection, short-circuit protection, and shock protection.

 Low Energy Consumption and Computer-Controlled

-The ATO micro linear actuators are small powerful actuators that can be used to replace pneumatic and hydraulic actuators.
+The ATO micro linear actuators are small, powerful actuators that can replace pneumatic and hydraulic actuators.

 The lower energy consumption, combined with their ability to be computer-controlled, makes them a unique addition to any industrial process, especially one that is controlled via PLCs and/or other logic control system.
 Their customizability makes them ideal for a variety of applications.

 The many inbuilt safety mechanisms ensure that the actuator is protected from the vast majority of events and its wide voltage range makes it ideal for all industrial set-ups.

 Have you ever worked with micro linear actuators?